 \section{Abstract}

-Large language models (LLMs) increasingly support very long input contexts.
-Yet it remains unclear how reliably they extract and infer information at scale.
-Performance varies with context length and strongly interacts with how information is distributed in real-world corpora.
-Motivated by these observations, we study how fact placement, corpus-level fact distributions, and “Don’t Make It Up” prompts influence model behavior.
-We introduce an extended needle-in-a-haystack benchmark across four production-scale models: Gemini-2.5-flash, ChatGPT-5-mini, Claude-4.5-haiku, and Deepseek-v3.2-chat.
+As Large Language Models (LLMs) increasingly utilize massive context windows as working memory for autonomous tasks, their reliability fluctuates significantly depending on how information is distributed in real-world corpora.
+We investigate how fact placement, corpus-level distributions, and anti-hallucination (“Don’t Make It Up”) prompts influence model behavior by introducing a model-agnostic extended needle-in-a-haystack benchmark designed for scalability, which we apply to evaluate Gemini-2.5-flash, ChatGPT-5-mini, Claude-4.5-haiku, and Deepseek-v3.2-chat.
 Unlike prior work, we separately evaluate literal extraction, logical inference, and hallucination risk.
-Our study considers both positional effects and realistic distributions of evidence across long contexts, as well as prompts that explicitly discourage fabrication.
-We find that longer contexts alone do not guarantee better performance and can be detrimental when relevant evidence is diluted or widely dispersed.
-Performance varies substantially across models: some show severe degradation under realistic conditions, while others remain more robust at longer context lengths.
-Anti-hallucination (AH) instructions can make some models overly conservative, sharply reducing accuracy in literal extraction and logical inference.
-While we do not directly compare retrieval-augmented generation (RAG) and cache-augmented generation (CAG), our results suggest many failures stem from ineffective context utilization.
-Models often struggle to identify and prioritize relevant information even when it is present.
-These findings have direct practical implications, as enterprise workflows increasingly involve pasting large volumes of unfiltered documents into LLM prompts and treating outputs as authoritative.
-Effective context length and model-specific robustness to long contexts are therefore critical for reliable LLM deployment in research and business.
+We identify two critical failure modes: \textit{Distributional Collapse}, where performance degrades significantly when evidence is dispersed; and a \textit{Safety Tax}, where anti-hallucination prompts cause over-conservative refusal of present facts and evidence, sharply reducing accuracy.
+Our results suggest that many failures stem from ineffective context utilization, as models struggle to prioritize relevant information even when it is present.
+These findings highlight the need for model-specific robustness and effective context management to ensure reliable deployment in long-horizon agentic workflows.